 Substance Over Form

-While accounting for business transactions and other events, we measure and report the economic impact of an event instead of its legal form.
-This is called substance over form principle.
-Substance over form is critical for reliable financial reporting.
-It is particularly relevant in case of revenue recognition, sale and purchase agreements, etc.
+While accounting for business transactions and other events, substance over form principle requires accountants to measure and present the economic impact of an event instead of its legal form.
+Substance over form approach is critical for preparation of true and fair financial statements.
+It is particularly relevant while accounting for revenues, sale and purchase agreements, leases etc.

-Written by Obaidullah Jan
+Written by Obaidullah Jan, ACA, CFAhire me at